fecampos/fortran_harmonic_analysis_3d/README.md

-# fortran Harmonic Analysis
+# fortran Harmonic Analysis 3D

-This library contains Fortran scripts to do an harmonic analysis
+This library contains Fortran scripts to do an harmonic analysis in 3D

 **References**